 This short course provides an in-depth understanding of Huntington's disease and the impact it has on individuals and families, considering the physical, psychological, emotional and social changes that it can bring.
 Our course looks at the person with Huntington's as central to this discussion, but also emphasises the importance of considering the whole family as people affected by the disease.

-A single blended learning course, worth 20 credits at SCQF level 10/QCF level 6.
-You will spend two days on campus supported by staff from the University of Stirling and the Scottish Huntington’s Association, followed by 14 weeks of online learning.
+A single online learning course, worth 20 credits at SCQF level 10/QCF level 6.
+Your 15 weeks learning online is supported by staff from the

 Please contact our Admissions Office to request an application form: